Purpose and scope

 In 2018, there are plans to maintain international initiatives:

-- Focusing on international comparisons by publishing the studies launched by CORDEL and the SDO Convergence Board.
+- Focusing on international comparisons by publishing the studies launched by CORDEL and the SDO Convergence Board, in line with the expectations of the other SDOs.

 - taking part in IAEA discussions about the standards on safety and quality management systems, thereby incorporating GSR Part 2 into the code,